 A moan first replied to his question, and then a glimmer appeared in the Seeker's optics.

 "Starscream?" he murmured, seemingly surprised to see his wing mate seated beside him.
 "What are you doing here?"

-"I came for news.
+"I came to the news.
 I heard that you were still convalescing and…" Starscream posed a little and then gave him a warm smile.
 "I was just wondering… Will you be there for the bonding ceremony tonight?"

-"Good… I am sure that Skyfire will be more than happy to come with you!"
-Starscream didn't add a word when he saw Thundercracker's face literally fall.
+"Good!
+I am sure that Skyfire will be more than happy to come with you!"
+Starscream stopped when he saw Thundercracker's face literally fall.
 "Did I say something wrong?" he worryingly asked.